Oracle Legal Notices

 /etc/modprobe.conf.
 (Bug ID 14626070)

-Together with the UEK R2 kernel in quarterly update 4, a new version of the
+Together with the UEK R2 kernel in this quarterly update, a new version of the

 ol6_latest channel.
-This package enabled command-line access to new
+This package enables command-line access to new

 btrfs features.
-If you install this version or later of the
+If you install this latest version of the

-Inappropriate ioctl for device.
-The exception is the
+for device.
+The exception is the -l option to

 If you use the --alloc-start option with